-The South Tasman Rise (STR) is an undersea ridge that extends south of Tasmania and into the Southern Ocean, stretching beyond the Australian Fishing Zone and into the high seas (Fig. 20.1).
-Australia was granted coastal state rights to manage the STR the high-seas portion of the stock, provided that a cooperative management regime with consistent measures for both portions of the stock is established (see Chapter 21 for more information on straddling stocks).
-Australia and New Zealand established a memorandum of understanding for cooperative management of the stock in 1998; however, New Zealand vessels have not fished the STR since the end of the 2000-01 fishing season (Table 20.3).
-In the later years of the South Tasman Rise Trawl Fishery (STRTF), very little orange roughy was caught, with catch mostly comprising byproduct of smooth and spikey oreodory (Table 20.2).
+The South Tasman Rise (STR) is an undersea ridge that extends south of Tasmania and into the Southern Ocean, stretching beyond the Australian Fishing Zone (AFZ) and into the high seas (Fig. 20.1).
+Orange roughy stocks undergo little movement between the AFZ and the high seas, but are thought to aggregate at seamounts for spawning.
+Little is known about the early life-history traits of orange roughy, although larvae and juveniles are thought to be confined to the deep ocean.

+Australia was granted coastal state rights to manage the STR orange roughy resource as a straddling stock under the Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks (UN 1995).
+Under this agreement, other countries are still entitled to access the high-seas portion of the stock, provided that a cooperative management regime with consistent measures for both portions of the stock is established (see

+Chapter 21 for more information on straddling stocks).
+Australia and New Zealand established a memorandum of understanding (MOU) for cooperative management of the stock in 1998; however, New Zealand vessels have not fished the STR since the end of the 2000-01 fishing season.
+In the later years of the fishery, very little orange roughy was caught, with catch mostly comprising byproduct of smooth and spikey oreodory.